chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/google_sql_database_instance.md

     : The password for the replication connection.

     `ssl_cipher`
-    : A list of permissible ciphers to use for TLS/SSL encryption.
+    : A list of permissible ciphers to use for SSL encryption.

     `username`
     : The username for the replication connection.

     `verify_server_certificate`
-    : Whether or not to check the master's Common Name value in the certificate that it sends during the TLS/SSL handshake.
+    : Whether or not to check the master's Common Name value in the certificate that it sends during the SSL handshake.

   `replica_names`
   : The replicas of the instance.